-Solis SPF 006 (HMO SNP) covers all medical services that are medically necessary, are listed in the plan's Benefits Chart (this chart is in Chapter 4 of this booklet) and are obtained consistent with plan rules.
-You are responsible for paying the full cost of services that are not covered by our plan, either because they are not plan covered services, or they were obtained out-of-network and were not authorized.
+Solis SPF 002 (HMO SNP) covers all medical services that are medically necessary, these services are listed in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this booklet), and are obtained consistent with plan rules.
+You are responsible for paying the full cost of services that aren't covered by our plan, either because they are not plan covered services, or they were obtained out-of-network and were not authorized.